 Anyone who suspects they are experiencing poisoning from a magic mushroom should seek immediate medical attention.

-A person suffering from a bad trip does not necessarily need to go to the hospital.
+A person experiencing a bad trip does not necessarily need to go to the hospital.
 However, intense feelings or a total detachment from reality may indicate an intense trip or overdose.
 Monitoring the person or taking them to the hospital may be the best course of action in these cases.

 Constantly chasing altered state experiences using hallucinogens may indicate a risk for psychological dependency.